Skip to content

 Run an 80/20 Analysis on Your Wishlist

 In the wishlist phase we compiled a long list of all the action items we’d ideally want on the site.
-Now it is time to start sorting and prioritizing these wishlist items to determine which action items are the first ones to implement on our launch pad website.
+Now it is time to start sorting and prioritising these wishlist items to determine which action items are the first ones to implement on our launch pad website.

 Review the list with your entire team and identify the 20 percent of items that will produce 80 percent of the impact and value for your website’s users.
 Once you have identified those core 20 percent of items, pull them to the side and do some additional filtering by asking yourself, is this action item…